hxvy0/hxvy0/README.md

   </h1>

   <p align="center">
     Vibe coder with a passion for building things nobody asked for.
-When I’m not coding, you can find me playing Counter-Strike on Arch Linux or exploring new audio gear as an audiophile.
+When I’m not coding, you can find me playing Counter-Strike on my GNU/Linux Laptop or exploring new audio gear as an audiophile.
   </p>

   <p align="center">